 Use them to enter the Disney Parks (with valid admission) and check in at Disney FastPass+ entrances.

 Your magic band also acts as your hotel room key and you can use it to purchase food and merchandise.
 It also acts as a tracker – handy if you lose your child!

-What we did: We were given magic bands with our hotel package, and found them really handy for just zapping at FastPasses entrances and Photo opportunities, without having to forage for our tickets and risk losing them.
+What we did: We were given magic bands with our hotel package (this isn’t available now), and found them really handy for just zapping at FastPasses entrances and Photo opportunities, without having to forage for our tickets and risk losing them.